 This is a one year, full-time internship.
 We've found that three-month summer internships are too short for someone to get up to speed and be productive in our organism engineering foundry.
 Applicants are taken on a rolling basis.
 We suggest you apply two months before your intended start date.
 Undergraduate applicants are typically seniors looking for post-graduation plans and graduate applicants should be planning to graduate within a year.
-The Padawan position is also a good way for someone with less experience in industry to get a chance to see if Ginkgo is a good fit.
+The Padawan position is also a good way for someone with less industry experience to get a chance to see if Ginkgo is a good fit.

-- Developing automated experimental workflows for genetic engineering processes, strain cultivation, sample preparation, and multi-omics analysis
+Developing automated experimental workflows for genetic engineering processes, strain cultivation, sample preparation, and multi-omics analysis

-- Writing software to drive operation of laboratory instruments and robotics
+Writing software to drive operation of laboratory instruments and robotics

-- Validating and QC'ing automated protocols
+Validating and QC'ing automated protocols

-- Writing software for data acquisition, retrieval and processing
+Writing software for data acquisition, retrieval, and processing

-- Operating automation equipment with biologists
+Operating automation equipment with biologists

-- Training automation users on workflows and best practices
+Training automation users on workflows and best practices

-- Support and maintenance of automation hardware
+Supporting and maintaining automation hardware

-- Designing and building integrated automation infrastructure, including workcells for executing high-throughput processes, as well as flexible distributed automation tooling
+Designing and building integrated automation infrastructure, including workcells for executing high-throughput processes, as well as flexible distributed automation tooling

-- Ability to work at Ginkgo Bioworks for up to one year as a Padawan
+Ability to work at Ginkgo Bioworks for up to one year as a Padawan

-- Experience with laboratory automation systems and experimental workflow development
+Experience with laboratory automation systems and experimental workflow development

-- Software development capability, especially pertaining to hardware control
+Software development capability, especially pertaining to hardware control

-- Practical knowledge of high-throughput biological processes
+Practical knowledge of high-throughput biological processes